vestrel00/contacts-android/docs/basics/query-contacts-advanced.md

 the community may add more over time <3

-Furthermore, this library is constrained by rules and limitations set by the Contacts Provider and the behavior of the native Contacts app.
+Furthermore, this library is constrained by rules and limitations set by the Contacts Provider and the behavior of the AOSP Contacts app.
 One such rule/limitation has resulted in this library not providing WHERE functions such as `isNull` or `isNullOrEmpty` to prevent making misleading queries.

 Removing a piece of existing data results in the deletion of the row in the Data table if that row no longer contains any meaningful data.
-This is the behavior of the native Contacts app.
+This is the behavior of the AOSP Contacts app.
 Therefore, querying for null fields is not possible.
 For example, there may be no Data rows that exist where the email address is null.
 Thus, a query to search for all contacts with no email addresses may return 0 contacts even if there are some contacts that do not have at least one email address.